aubreyrees/lite-boolean-formulae/README.rst

 A boolean_formula object represents a Boolean formula.
-The precise implemention of a boolean_formula object is not defined and is considered an implementation detail. boolean_formula objects are immutable.
+The precise implemention of a boolean_formula object is not defined and is considered an implementation detail, but they do consist of literals which are referenced using labels, where a label is any hashable Python object.
+It is assumed that if two literals have the same label they are the same.

+boolean_formula objects are immutable.

 Constructors